Best electric toothbrush for 2020: Philips, Oral-B and more

 Manual toothbrushes can clean teeth and remove plaque just as well as electric toothbrushes, according to the American Dental Association.
-But electric toothbrushes can clean areas that are much harder to reach manually, and they make it easy to brush longer.
+But electric toothbrushes can clean areas that are much harder to reach manually, and they make it easy to brush your teeth longer.

 So how do you choose the best electric toothbrush?
 Well, the right toothbrush partly depends on your personal preference.
 Do you want to focus on plaque control, oral hygiene or teeth whitening?
-Do you have sensitive gums or sensitive teeth?
-Are you looking for a two-minute timer?
-(Dentists recommend brushing your teeth for two minutes twice a day with a soft toothbrush head.)
+Do you have sensitive gums or teeth?
+Are you looking for a 2-minute timer?
+(Dentists recommend brushing your teeth for 2 minutes twice a day with a soft toothbrush head.)

 You'll also want to consider your budget.
 Would you prefer to spend a little more on a powerful model that does extra work for you, or stick to something simple and classic?

 We get it, the choice can be overwhelming.
-Before you start shopping for the best electric toothbrush, check out this guide featuring our electric toothbrush reviews.
+Before you start shopping for the best electric toothbrush for oral care, check out this guide featuring our electric toothbrush reviews.
 Our electric toothbrush comparison walks you through nine high-end products for cleaning your teeth, gingivitis, teeth whitening and more.
-But, regardless of whichever brush you choose, don't forget to floss!
+But regardless of which brush you choose, don't forget to floss!

-Read more: 3 smart toothbrushes from CES 2020 that you'll want this year
+Read more: Three smart toothbrushes from CES 2020 that you'll want this year

 How to choose the best electric toothbrush